pneumacoin/pneumacoin.github.io/pneuma/PNEUMA Whitepaper-05.26.25.md

 - Financial participation would be spiritually transformative, aligning believers’ wallets with their witness.

-In this vision, each unit of PNEUMA — down to its smallest fraction, the _Grain_ — is not a speculative asset, but a seed sown in faith.
+In this vision, each unit of PNEUMA — down to its smallest fraction 1/7th of a PNEUMA, the _Grain_ — is not a speculative asset, but a seed sown in faith.

 > "Whoever sows generously will also reap generously." — _2 Corinthians 9:6_

 ---
 ## 3. Use Cases

-PNEUMA has been designed for practical and mission-driven application within a gospel-centered framework.
-Its structure, cost-efficiency, and flexibility make it a strong tool for believers who want to contribute to the work of the Kingdom through accessible and transparent systems.

-### Ministry & Mission Support

-- **Gospel-Centered Projects:**

-    - Funds can be sent directly to ministry accounts with traceable, on-chain records

-    - Enables accountable, real-time support for missions, church plants, and evangelistic outreach

-- **Transparent Giving:**

-    - Every transaction is recorded on-chain, viewable by anyone with access to a Stellar block explorer

-    - Supports donor trust and organizational integrity in ministry-related financial activity

-### Accessibility & Inclusivity

-- **No Minimum Requirement to Participate:**

-    - With 7 decimal places and the ability to send a fraction of a token (as small as 0.0000001 PNEUMA, or a "Grain"), even those with minimal financial means can give, receive, or use the coin

-- **Low Transaction Costs:**

-    - Transfer fees are a fraction of a cent, making PNEUMA practical for daily or small-sum use — ideal for users in regions where transaction fees often limit access

-- **Cross-Border Simplicity:**

-    - PNEUMA can be sent anywhere in the world in seconds without needing a centralized intermediary

-    - No complex paperwork, exchange intermediaries, or government approval required for participation

-### Kingdom Investment

-- **Ease of Sowing into the Kingdom:**

-    - Transactions are intentional and mission-connected — not speculative by nature

-    - Users can participate in the Great Commission by contributing to projects with immediate spiritual impact

-- **Linked to Discipleship Metrics:**

-    - Token release and utility are tied to measurable progress in discipleship and evangelism efforts

-    - Supports a results-based ministry model where gospel work drives resource flow

-### Decentralized Yet Spirit-Guided

-- **Faith-Aligned Financial Tool:**

-    - Not just peer-to-peer, but Spirit-to-purpose; it is built around ministry impact, not just technical decentralization

-    - Supports a system where trust is verified both on-chain and spiritually, through church-involved oversight

-### Real-World Readiness

-- **Offline-Compatible Scenarios (Future):**

-    - With potential Vessel app development, Pneuma can be used in low-bandwidth regions and logged for later blockchain syncing

-- **Smart Ministry Functions (Planned):**

-    - Pneuma will be linked to ministry events within the Vessel App, with features like automatic disbursement to verified ministries or evangelistic projects

-    - Enables field workers to be supported directly through event-based accountability
+PNEUMA is a mission-based reward token used exclusively within the **Project Pneuma infrastructure**.
+While not publicly tradable on the open market, PNEUMA is designed to be exchangeable with **CIMCO** through the **Vessel App**, which will function both as a wallet and a streamlined exchange interface.

+The system includes:

+- **The Vessel App** for logging ministry activity, holding tokens, and facilitating internal exchange.

+- **CIMCO**, the market-facing coin that users can trade more broadly.

+- **SODE**, a governance token given to ministry workers with no market value and a 2-year halflife (not yet released).

+These use cases describe how PNEUMA is practically applied by users, ministry workers, and organizations.

+### 1. **Earn PNEUMA for Ministry Work**

+Log discipleship, evangelism, or ministry activity in the Vessel App.
+After review, verified actions will earn PNEUMA tokens.
+This is the only way to receive PNEUMA.

+### 2. **Regional Ministry Support**

+10% of PNEUMA total supply as well as 10% of the CIMCO total supply is allocated to Zambian-based ministries.
+These are distributed manually by Carrier Inspiration Ministries to known and active partners.

+### 3. **Encouragement for Frontline Workers**

+Each PNEUMA token given is a way of saying, “we see you.”
+It offers encouragement, recognition, and motivation to keep going.

+### 4. **Future Participation in Governance (via SODE)**

+Ministry workers who receive PNEUMA consistently may be granted **SODE tokens** in the future.
+These allow participation in project governance but cannot be traded or sold.

+### 5. **Measure Gospel Progress**

+Each verified action logged in the Vessel App is recorded and tallied.
+As tokens are distributed, they also serve as a measure of real-world gospel progress.

+### 6. **Support Ministry Projects**

+Users can send PNEUMA to ministry partners directly using their Stellar wallet or through the Vessel App.
+Each transaction is trackable and transparent.

+### 7. **Low-Barrier Participation**

+There is no minimum to get involved.
+Even tiny amounts (a "Grain" of PNEUMA) can be sent.
+This makes participation easy, especially in lower-income areas.

+### 8. **Globally Accessible**

+Anyone can send or receive PNEUMA worldwide using a Stellar wallet like LOBSTR or directly within the Vessel App.
+There are no banks or paperwork required.

+### 9. **Designed for Spirit-Led Giving**

+Giving with PNEUMA isn’t automated or impulsive — it’s led by prayer, intent, and community.
+Each transaction is purposeful.

+### 10. **Planned Offline Functionality**

+As the Vessel App evolves, users will be able to log ministry work without internet and sync it later.
+This allows usage in remote regions.

+### 11. **Future Smart Features**

+PNEUMA will eventually be auto-connected to certain events in the Vessel App (e.g., training completed, outreach completed), which will allow automatic token rewards once verified.

 ---

 ## 4. Narrative

-This project really started with a relationship — one between Bryce Nathanial Carrier, the church in the U.S., and the church in Zambia.
-In 2024, Bryce felt like the Lord was calling him to Zambia.
-That leading came through his home church, The Vineyard, and it was supposed to be for a short visit.
-But as things unfolded, he ended up staying longer than planned.
-In fact, as of May 26, 2025, he’s still there.

-At first, it was simple — just listening to God and walking in what He put in front of him.
-But as time went on, Bryce began to run into challenges.
-The biggest one was access to efficient internal and international financial systems.
-It became increasingly difficult to move money between the United States and Zambia.
-Accounts became harder to use, transfers took too long or were blocked altogether, and the options that were available weren’t practical for everyday people — especially those in Zambia.

-The more he saw this happening, the more he realized it wasn’t just affecting him.
-It was affecting everyone around him.
-In a place where even access to electricity and internet can be inconsistent, the gap between those who are connected to the global economy and those who aren’t became painfully clear.
-And yet, in the middle of all that, there was no shortage of faith or desire to serve God.
-It became clear that something needed to be created to help bridge that gap — not just technologically, but spiritually.

-That’s where the vision for PNEUMA began.
-Not as a tech project, but as a response to a real need — a burden to see the Gospel move forward in tangible ways.
-The idea was to create something that would mirror biblical stewardship.
-Something that wasn’t focused on profit or hype, but instead on purpose: connecting resources with mission.
+This project began with a simple act of obedience — one relationship that opened the door to many more.
+Bryce Nathanial Carrier, an American missionary, traveled to Zambia in 2024 through The Vineyard Church for what was meant to be a short-term mission.
+But as often happens when the Spirit leads, the plans changed.
+By May 2025, he was still there — living, learning, and listening.

+The challenges he encountered weren’t just personal.
+As he tried to support local churches and ministries, he ran into a major hurdle: limited access to effective financial systems.
+Moving funds between the U.S. and Zambia was unreliable, expensive, and at times, impossible.
+This wasn’t just Bryce’s problem.
+It was the lived reality of many faithful, hardworking believers on the ground.

+That realization birthed **Project Pneuma**.
+Not a startup.
+Not a crypto gimmick.
+A Spirit-led infrastructure designed to support ministry, empower local leaders, and provide a system where faithful action could be met with faithful provision.

+PNEUMA is the cornerstone reward token in this infrastructure — not for buying and selling, but for doing the work of the Kingdom.
+It is earned through the **Vessel App** by logging real ministry work: preaching, discipling, serving.
+It is given as a response to action, not speculation.

+But Bryce knew this needed to go further.
+Some people need flexibility to participate in a digital economy.
+That’s where **CIMCO** comes in — the tradable, market-facing counterpart to PNEUMA.
+CIMCO allows for movement and exchange while preserving the spiritual purpose of PNEUMA.

+And to keep everything aligned with long-term purpose, there is **SODE** — a governance token for decision-making by those actively working in ministry.
+SODE ensures that those doing the work are also helping shape the direction.

 > "Now the full number of those who believed were of one heart and soul... they had everything in common." — _Acts 4:32–35_

-PNEUMA was built to help shift the financial mindset — away from speculation, and toward action rooted in the Holy Spirit.
-A way for believers to participate in giving, sending, and supporting gospel work that’s already happening, especially in places like Zambia.

-It’s also tied to a deeper image — that we are all vessels, carrying something greater than ourselves.
-The name "PNEUMA" comes from the Greek word for spirit, wind, or breath — and that’s what this is really about.
-Being vessels for the Spirit’s work, not just in theory, but in how we live and how we give.
+PNEUMA is not a tool for getting rich.
+It’s a tool for getting real work done.
+It enables transparency, encouragement, and mutual support for gospel workers across borders.
+Especially in places like Zambia, where the Church is vibrant, the faith is strong, and the infrastructure is thin.

+More than anything, this project is about **vessels** — ordinary people filled with the Spirit, carrying something greater than themselves.
+That’s where the name comes from: "PNEUMA," the Greek word for breath, spirit, or wind.

 > "But we have this treasure in jars of clay, to show that the surpassing power belongs to God and not to us." — _2 Corinthians 4:7_

-This coin — this project — is just a small part of that.
-It’s a tool, not the mission itself.
+This is not the mission itself.
+It’s just a tool.
 But it’s a tool that can help real people do real ministry.
-And that’s why it was created the goal is that it would continue to do so unto the ends of the earth.
+And that’s why it was created: so it can continue making a difference until the whole earth hears.

 ---
 ## 5. Team

-The development and execution of PNEUMA is currently being carried out by two individuals under the oversight of Carrier Inspiration Ministries.
+The development and execution of **Project Pneuma Infrastructure** — including PNEUMA, CIMCO, SODE, and the Vessel App — is currently being carried out by two individuals under the oversight of Carrier Inspiration Ministries.

 ### Primary Contributors

-- **Bryce Nathanial Carrier**
+#### **Bryce Nathanial Carrier**

 - Founder of Carrier Inspiration Ministries

-    - American citizen currently residing in Kitwe, Zambia
+- American citizen currently residing in Zambia

-    - Arrived in Zambia through The Vineyard Church in 2024 for a short-term mission, extended based on calling and need
+- Arrived in Zambia through The Vineyard Church in 2024 for a short-term mission; extended stay based on clear spiritual calling and local needs

-    - Developed the concept for PNEUMA in response to observed limitations in financial access between the U.S. and Zambia
+- Developed the concept for PNEUMA after encountering the limitations of existing financial systems while trying to support ministry across borders

-    - Responsible for vision, structure, and deployment of the project
+- Oversees the vision, structure, and spiritual integration of all elements of Project Pneuma, including PNEUMA, CIMCO, SODE, and the Vessel App

-- **Sarah Carrier**
+#### **Sarah Carrier**

 - Wife of Bryce Carrier

-    - Zambian medical doctor

-    - Involved in early discussions about the project
+- Zambian medical doctor and early sounding board for the PNEUMA project

-    - Provides ongoing spiritual and logistical support
+- Provides spiritual counsel, cultural insight, and logistical support from within the Zambian context

+- Active in Carrier Inspiration Ministries' day-to-day spiritual and operational efforts

 ### Organizational Structure

-- **Carrier Inspiration Ministries** oversees the spiritual and missional direction of the project
+- At this time, until SODE can redirect all governance to ministry workers for leadership, **Carrier Inspiration Ministries** directs the spiritual, strategic, and missional implementation of the full Project Pneuma ecosystem.

+- The infrastructure includes:

+    - **PNEUMA** — reward token for ministry logged in the Vessel App

+    - **CIMCO** — tradable coin designed to build external value through favorable, voluntary exchange

+    - **SODE** — non-transferable governance tokens given to frontline ministry workers (planned)

+    - **Vessel App** — user-friendly ministry logging and wallet interface (in development)

-- No additional team members, developers, or advisors are currently involved.
-Currently open to discussion about this.
-Reach out at carrier.inspiration@gmail.com with interest.
+- Currently, no additional team members, developers, or advisors are officially onboard.
+The team remains open to prayer-led conversations and inquiries.
+Email: carrier.inspiration@gmail.com

 ### Leadership Standards

-- The project adheres to the qualifications for leadership found in 1 Timothy 3, emphasizing integrity, stewardship, and accountability
+- The project is governed by biblical leadership principles, particularly the standards outlined in **1 Timothy 3**

+- Emphasis is placed on spiritual maturity, sound doctrine, accountability, and faithful stewardship of both financial and ministry-related resources

 ---
-## 5. Tokenomics
+## 6. Tokenomics

-The tokenomics of PNEUMA have been intentionally designed to support long-term stability, spiritual alignment, and real-world ministry application.
+The tokenomics of PNEUMA have been intentionally designed to support long-term stability, spiritual alignment, and real-world ministry application within the larger **Project Pneuma Infrastructure**.

 ### Total Supply